sleepyfox/Code-Dojo-32/README.md

 Code Dojo 32
 ============
 This is my worked example from the 32nd meeting of the London Code Dojo.
 Feel free to play around with it.
-I've used Node.js and Ki with the Mocha testing library and the Chai assertion library.

-The tests can be run from the command-line with:

-	npm test
+I've used Clojure, for no particular reason other than that's what I'm currently working in.

 The source of the kata is the Diamond Kata, put simply: